net-tools/paypal-js/README.md

 ```
 To replace the list box with radio buttons and images, we add a property `image` (may link to an URL or can be a base64 encoded data string).

+Some base64-encoded images are provided inside the `carriers.json` file ; it's advised to copy/paste the required images inside your code, there's no
+point including that big file with multiple carriers icons whereas you may only need one or two icons.